Strong constraints on jet quenching in centrality-dependent $p$+Pb collisions at 5.02 TeV from ATLAS

 Experiments have also examined the subset of \pPb collisions where the proton undergoes many interactions in the Pb nucleus (i.e., a large number of proton--nucleon collisions \Ncoll) and which typically have larger-than-average particle multiplicities.
 These so-called ``central'' events may produce a larger and longer-lived quark--gluon plasma which would induce a bigger jet quenching effect.
 Measurements which characterize the centrality of events according to the charged-particle multiplicity or energy at mid-rapidity have found significant deviations of high-\pT\ charged-hadron production rates from the \pp expectation~\cite{ALICE:2014xsp}.
 However, Monte Carlo (MC) simulations using the \textsc{Hijing}~\cite{Gyulassy:1994ew} generator, and other models of small collision systems~\cite{Loizides:2017sqq}, indicate that most of this behavior is the result of physics correlations between the charged-particle multiplicity and the probability to produce a high-\pT jet or hadron in individual proton--nucleon collisions~\cite{ALICE:2014xsp,PHENIX:2013jxf}.
 In addition, in extreme kinematic regions, such as those with large Bjorken-$x$, the production of high-\pT jets or hadrons becomes anticorrelated with the centrality signal~\cite{HION-2013-08,PHENIX:2015fgy}, which may arise from the decreasing interaction strength of protons in these configurations~\cite{Alvioli:2014eda,Alvioli:2017wou} or from other effects~\cite{Bzdak:2014rca,Kordell:2016njg}.
 Model-dependent corrections for the effect of these correlations can be derived~\cite{Perepelitsa:2014yta,Loizides:2017sqq}, but they have strongly limited the precision of searches for jet quenching phenomena in central \pPb events.
+A measurement of the yield of charged hadrons ($8 < \pt < 15$~\GeV) correlated with the highest \pt charged hadron indicate no nuclear modification within uncertainties~\cite{ALICE:2022qxg}.